CSCfi/shibboleth-idp-oidc-extension/README.md

 # shibboleth-idp-oidc-extension
-The goal of the project is to introduce a [OpenID Connect](http://openid.net/connect/) OP extension to [Shibboleth IdP V3](https://wiki.shibboleth.net/confluence/display/IDP30/Home).
+The goal of the project is to provide a [OpenID Connect](http://openid.net/connect/) OP extension to [Shibboleth IdP V3](https://wiki.shibboleth.net/confluence/display/IDP30/Home).
 The work is done as part of task T3.1A OpenID Connect Federation in GN4-2 JRA3 project.

 ## Status 14.6.2017
 The development has only gone through it's initial phases and the products may be used only for demonstrational purposes.

 This far the primary goal has been on understanding how [Nimbus library](https://connect2id.com/products/nimbus-oauth-openid-connect-sdk) should be integrated with [Shibboleth IdP V3](https://wiki.shibboleth.net/confluence/display/IDP30/Home) and no effort has yet been made on areas beyond that.

 The Shibboleth IdP installed by this project is able to act as a *noncompliant* [OpenID Connect](http://openid.net/connect/) OP when using implicit flow.
-Noncompliance here means that the flow will run through success case and perform pretty much the tasks expected from it but for instance the ID Token is not signed yet nor does it handle errors very gracefully.
-To achieve compliance is propably part of the next development cycles.
+The flow will run through success case and perform pretty much the tasks expected from it but for instance (only to name *one* major deficit) the ID Token is not signed yet nor does it handle errors yet as it should.

 ## Prerequisites